webpy/webpy.github.com/cookbook/select.md

 ## Solution

-With web.py version 0.3 and 0.40, databases are defined like this:
+With web.py version 0.3 and later releases, databases are defined like this:

 ```
 db = web.database(dbn='postgres', db='mydata', user='dbuser', pw='')